 TECC focuses on the medicine during these phases of care and provides guidelines for managing trauma in the civilian tactical or hazardous environment.
 While TECC has a tactical slant, it takes an all-hazards approach to providing care outside the normal operating conditions of most EMS agencies, such as responding to a mass casualty or active shooter event.

-The Strategic Operations (STOPS) fully accredited, 16-hour TECC provider course includes all-new tactical casualty incident simulations.
+The Strategic Operations, Inc. (STOPS) fully accredited, 16-hour TECC provider course includes all-new tactical casualty incident simulations.
 TECC at STOPS includes but is not limited to:

-- Comprehensive instruction on the “P-MARCH-P” algorithm assessment;
+- Comprehensive instruction on the “P-MARCH-PAWS” algorithm assessment

 - Surgical airway intervention (cricothyroidotomy)